Garth and Kathleen Holyoak will serve at BYU's Jerusalem Center from January, 2016, to August, 2017.

 There are separate Roman and Greek Orthodox chapels at the Rock of Calvary which demonstrate the division that exists between the various branches of Christianity in the Church.
 Because the churches were (and still are) so territorial, an agreement was made in 1853 called the "Statue Quo".
 Each group was assigned certain areas of the church to maintain (such as sweeping the steps, holding religious services and certain days and times to fulfill them.)

-The upper area of the church houses Calvary and Golgotha and where the 11th, 12th and 13th stations of the cross is located.
-Photo: Hallway.
 When Christians visit the Church of the Holy Sepulchre, the three most important areas within the church are 1) Rock of Calvary where Jesus was crucified, 2)the Stone of Anointing where Jesus was anointed for buriel, and 3) The Edicule (tomb of where Jesus was buried.)

 An interesting side note is that two Muslim families were assigned the keys to the entrance in the effort to keep peace between the Christian churches.
 In 1187 AD, the responsibilities of the entrance was divided between two Muslim families.
 The Joudeh family keeps the key and brings it twice a day -- once to open the door and once to lock it.
 The Nuseibeh family actually inserts the key to open and lock the door each day.
 The same two Muslim families still perform these duties to this day.